 And, she said: “People with generalized anxiety probably shouldn’t have firearms.”

-Pistorius would have experienced the amputation of both of his legs below the knees at that time as a "traumatic assault" because he was too young to speak or understand what was happening to him, she said in court.
+Pistorius would have experienced the amputation of both of his legs below the knee at that time as a “traumatic assault” because he was too young to speak or understand what was happening to him, she said in court.

 His parents then put pressure on him to appear normal, and his mother abused alcohol at times after she and Pistorius’ father divorced, she said.